Graham Beckel: Early life and education

 Beckel graduated from the American Academy of Dramatic Arts in New York.

+He graduated from Moses Brown School in 1968.Better known as Buddy he was a member of the football team.

 Career

-In film, Beckle is known for his roles as Ford in the drama The Paper Chase, and Detective Richard "Dick Stens" Stensland in Curtis Hanson's L.A.
+In film, Beckel is known for his roles as Ford in the drama The Paper Chase, and Detective Richard Stensland in Curtis Hanson's L.A.
 Confidential.
 Beckel also appeared in The Astronaut Farmer as Frank, a customer at the diner.
 Beckel portrayed oil tycoon Ellis Wyatt in Atlas Shrugged (2011).

 On television, he played Jack Fisk on Battlestar Galactica and Hal Sanders on Heroes.
-He has a recurring role on the AMC TV show Halt & Catch Fire as Nathan Cardiff, owner of the show's fictional company "Cardiff Electric".
-Guest appearances include, Kojak, The Equalizer, The Practice, Longmire, Grey's Anatomy, Hawaii Five-0, NCIS, and Criminal Minds, among others.
+He has a recurring role on the AMC TV show Halt & Catch Fire as Nathan Cardiff, owner of the show's fictional company Cardiff Electric.
+His guest appearances include Kojak, The Equalizer, The Practice, Longmire, Grey's Anatomy, Hawaii Five-0, NCIS, and Criminal Minds.

 Personal life

-Graham Stuart Beckel is the younger brother of the late political strategist and TV commentator Bob Beckel.
-In 1984, he was wed to Elizabeth Briggs Bailey, whose grandfather was Robert Fiske Bradford, Governor of Massachusetts.
+Beckel is the younger brother of the late political strategist and TV commentator Bob Beckel.

+In 1984, he married Elizabeth Briggs Bailey, whose grandfather was Robert Fiske Bradford, Governor of Massachusetts.